kylepxiao/AdventumRL/Grammar_Demo/ReadMe.md

 ## Overview

-MineQuest is an API framework that allows for complex, mission-based reinforcement learning in Minecraft.
+AdventumRL is an API framework that allows for complex, mission-based reinforcement learning in Minecraft.
 It builds upon of [Malmo](https://github.com/microsoft/malmo), a reinforcement learning platform that hooks into Minecraft (Java Edition).
-MineQuest implements support for propositional logic in a high-level configuration space via [Textworld grammar](https://github.com/microsoft/TextWorld), and includes sample agents that make use of this grammar in an example cliff-walking mission.
+AdventumRL implements support for propositional logic in a high-level configuration space via [Textworld grammar](https://github.com/microsoft/TextWorld), and includes sample agents that make use of this grammar in an example cliff-walking mission.

 ## Getting Started